 Before we discuss the dos and don’ts in case of a minor burn, let’s understand the degrees of burns.

 - Second Degree – cause redness, considerable pain, and a blister.
-Exposure to chemical induced flames and steam; high temperatures leads to second degree burns.
+Exposure to chemical-induced flames and steam; high temperatures lead to second-degree burns.
 These types of burns warrant medical treatment and might take up to 4 weeks to heal

 - The burned area must be uncovered; any cloth around the affected area must be removed

 - Put the affected area under running water to cool it.
 Alternatively, get a bowl of cool water and submerge the burned area in it for at least 10 minutes to reduce the pain

 - If any blister has formed, let it be and make sure that it is not disturbed

 - Apply an appropriate ointment on the burn and cover it with sterile gauze.
 The dressing is supposed to guard the affected area and avoid infections

 - You may take a pain killer if the pain is unbearable.
 However, make sure that you consult a doctor before taking a medicine

 - Do not apply an ice pack to the affected area.
 Holding the area under running water is advisable